 Where are the models shipped from?

 Creations will be shipped from their respective builders whose name and country is indicated in each item’s description.
-We will do our best coordinate every transaction successfully.

 Do I need to rebuild the models?